r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 —We will engage U-Olga Marie, the self-proclaimed "Alien God", in combat.

 **Holmes:**
-Will that do, Commander Gordolf and  Fujimaru?
+Will that do, Commander Gordolf and  [♂ Mister /♀ Miss] Fujimaru?

 **Goredolf:**
 M-Mm.
 So we're finally in the endgame.